 Transfers, you can get a jump on your transition to Virginia Tech while earning credits in a small classroom environment.
-Another added bonus is that transfer students in Summer Academy will receive a boost in priority for available on-campus fall housing.
+On-campus fall housing is not available for transfer students who participate in Summer Academy.

 Transfer students have a choice of three tracks.

 Tracks 21-23 are designated as transfer tracks.
 Tracks 21 and 22 are discipline-specific tracks, while Track 23 gives you an option to design a personalized track to meet your specific academic needs.
 You must enroll in no less than five credit hours; however, six credit hours are required when seeking financial aid.

 If choosing course(s) not available in the described tracks below, please choose track 23 when applying.

 Please consult with your advisor for appropriate courses for transfer student registration.
 You may enroll in appropriate courses available in the Time Table of Classes as recommended by your academic advisor.
 For more information, please visit the Virginia Tech Transfer Guide here.